Do Your Children Eat Too Many Sweets? Try Some of These Tooth-Friendly Snacks for Your Kids

 A child who reaches for the carrots and raw broccoli instead of the fruit snacks or sugary cereal is a rarity, to say the least.
-For most parents out there, getting kids to eat healthy foods – or even just eat less sugar – can be a real struggle.
+For most parents out there, getting kids to eat healthy foods and tooth friendly snacks – or even just eat less sugar – can be a real struggle.

 Sugar just tastes good, and most kids don’t understand or fully grasp the importance of eating a balanced diet that is low in sugars.
-They don’t know that aside from causing cavities, a diet that is high in sugar can also lead to a multitude of other health problems like childhood obesity and diabetes.
+They don’t know that aside from causing cavities, a diet that is high in sugar can also lead to a multitude of other health problems like childhood obesity and diabetes says best teeth whitening dentist.

 But parents know and want the best for their children.
-If you’re trying to get your kid to eat less sugar, try making some of these tooth-friendly snacks for your kids.
+If you’re trying to get your kid to eat less sugar, try making some of these dental hygiene tips for children.
 They’re sure to please even the pickiest eaters.

 Veggies and Hummus

-A lot of children can be picky when it comes to vegetables, but hummus adds a savoury element that makes them much more palatable.
+A lot of children can be picky when it comes to vegetables, but hummus adds a savoury element that makes them much more palatable and a perfect tooth friendly snacks.
 Hummus comes in pretty much every flavour imaginable and is packed with protein that will keep your kids fuller, longer.

 You can dip just about anything in it, but some of the most popular veggies for this are carrots, broccoli, and peppers.
 Try serving with warm pita bread for added whole grains!